 John Godfrey has had a three-decade-long career around the globe as a fundraiser and fundraising consultant.
 He has a PhD in philanthropy.
 John is the current Chair of FINZ.

-Ellie is a senior fundraising professional with 23 years’ experience.
+Ellie is a senior fundraising professional with over 25 years’ experience.
 Her principal strengths are in major gift fundraising, donor relations, strategy development and implementation.
 Ellie has knowledge and experience of establishing and managing all forms of voluntary sector income from major philanthropic campaigns to commercial enterprises.
 She has worked as a director with prominent UK charities and is currently Manager, Strategic Donor Relations at the University of Auckland.
-Ellie joined FINZ on arrival in New Zealand in 2013 and has served on the Northern Committee since 2014, currently as Chair.
-She recently joined the New Zealand Chapter Committee of Educate Plus.
+Ellie joined FINZ on arrival in New Zealand in 2013 and chaired the Northern Regional Committee for six years.
+She became a Fellow in 2020 and is now Deputy Chair of the FINZ board.

 Michelle comes to FINZ after 20 years working in a variety of roles within the charity sector - the last ten in fundraising and development.
 Prior to joining the sector’s commercial side, she was a youth/community development worker supporting children looked after by the state, running community-based youth projects and working in juvenile lock-down.
 Michelle is motivated by creating change and making a difference to those facing adversity and wants everyone to be given the chance to be the very best version of themselves.
 Originally from the far North of Scotland, she is proud to call NZ her home.
 She also grew 5 human beings (two of which are now fully grown Human adults !), loves reading and cooking.